 Our Neo® line of industrial stereolithography 3D printers feature dynamic laser beam technology that enables build accuracy, feature detail, and low variability across the full extent of a large build platform.
 As an open resin system, the Neo products provide customers materials with a wide range of properties, such as chemical resistance, heat tolerance, flexibility, durability, and optical clarity, as well as low service requirements, reliability and accurate builds.
 All Neo systems are Industry 4.0-ready with TitaniumTM control software that includes a camera, network connectivity, support remote diagnostics, and mid-build parameter customization.
 The printers can automatically email progress reports on the job.
 The Neo line of printers provides a significant build area in a small footprint, with simple day-to-day operation.
-The largest printer, the Neo800, features a $31.5 \times 33.5 \times 23.6$ in. build volume.
-The Neo450s and 450e address customer needs for smaller printers, at $17.72 \times 17.72 \times 15.75$ in.
+The largest printer, the Neo800, features a 31.5 x 31.5 x 23.6 in. build volume.
+The Neo450s and Neo450e address customer needs for smaller printers, at 17.72 x 17.72 x 15.75 in.
 We initiated sales of this line of systems following our acquisition of RPS in February 2021.
-Following our acquisition of Covestro Additive Manufacturing business unit (which is expected to close at the beginning of the second quarter of 2023), we will also offer the Somos® materials portfolio for stereolithography printers.
+Following our acquisition of Covestro Additive Manufacturing business unit, which closed in April 2023, we also offer the Somos® materials portfolio for stereolithography printers.
 Somos materials range from easy-to-use general purpose materials, like the WaterShed line, to high performance stiff materials for tooling and wind tunnel applications, like the PerFORM line, to Bio-Compatible materials for different medical applications.